Coconut milk: Drink

 In Southeast Asia, coconut milk is used to make many traditional drinks.
 Cendol is a popular iced drink from this region containing chilled coconut milk and green jellies made of rice flour.
 Coconut milk is also used in hot drinks such as bandrek and bajigur, two popular drinks from Indonesia.
 Aside from this, coconut milk is also an optional pairing with coffee in various countries of the region notably Vietnam (as cà phê dừa) plus Malaysia and Indonesia (as kopi santan).

 Sweetened coconut milk, and coconut milk diluted with water are two popular coconut beverages in southern China and Taiwan.
+As coconut milk becomes more popular in China, the sweetened coconut milk market is growing rapidly and is likely to reach 22.4 billion yuan (equal to about USD 3.14 billion) by 2026.

 The jelly-like pulp from the inside of the coconut is often added to coconut water to make a tropical drink.
 In Brazil, for example, coconut milk is mixed with sugar and cachaça to make a cocktail called batida de côco.
 Puerto Rico is also popular for tropical drinks containing coconut, such as piña colada and coquito, which typically contain coconut milk or coconut cream.